-Courtesy of Spring Meadow

-ARCTIC RASPBERRIES

-(Rubus arcticus L subsp. x stellarcticus) Super-hardy, low growing and thornless.
+Courtesy of Spring Meadow SELF-FERTILE | ZONE 3 | HARVEST: SEPT.
+Check out page 78 for full details ARCTIC RASPBERRIES (Rubus arcticus L subsp. x stellarcticus) Super-hardy, low growing and thornless.

-PLANT 2 VARIETIES | ZONE 2

-Check out page 66 for full details
+RED CREEPING THYME (Thymus praecox 'Coccineus') A low growing, living mat with culinary uses.
+Check out page 84 for full details

-Courtesy of Hartmann's Plant Compa RED CREEPING THYME (Thymus praecox 'Coccineus') Although this is technically not a fruiting groundcover, the aromatic foliage can be used in soups and sauces.
-The main mission of this drought tolerant plant is to serve as a low-growing, living mat which can handle some foot traffic.
-This particular variety of creeping thyme features masses of delicate, yet magnificent magenta blossoms from early to mid summer.
-It grows relatively fast, even in part shade, spreading up to 45cm (18") wide, but only 5cm (2") high.
-This makes it ideal for using around the base of tall perennials and shrubs or for filling in empty spots along a garden path.
-ZONE 2/3 274-3381 10cm (31/2") pot Lingonberries (Vaccinium vitis-idaea majus) Here's another plant that we here in North America are just beginning to appreciate.
+Lingonberries (Vaccinium vitis-idaea majus) Here's another plant that we here in North America are just beginning to appreciate.
 Scandinavians, on the other hand, have been harvesting these highly nutritious berries by the tonne for many centuries.
 With bright red, pea-sized fruits against a backdrop of lush, glossy green leaves, they also make a feast for the eyes.
 An added bonus is that the leaves retain their rich green colour all winter long.
 Lingonberries make superb jam especially when combined with rosehips.
 The ones that didn't get eaten fresh are just the ticket in meat stews, sauces, juices and wine.
 These plants require very well drained, acidic soil, even more so than most blueberries.
 In fact, with regular watering they do well in pure peat moss.
 Because lingonberries hail from northern regions, they do best in partial shade in warmer zones.
 Inter-plant with low-bush blueberries for a truly impressive ground cover.

-Lingonberry Varieties
+Courtesy of Robert Kirby

 KORALLE

 Originally, when Koralle was developed in West Germany, it was considered an ornamental ground cover.
 Later it was released on the merits of it's fruit, and eventually proved to be so productive, it became the foremost commercial variety in Scandinavia and northern Europe.
 Tart, flavourful, crimson berries are borne on short,

 bushy plants which only reach about 30cm (12") at maturity.
 Space plants 30-40cm (12-16") apart to form a solid row.
-SELF-FERTILE | ZONE 2/3 | HARVEST: AFTER LIGHT FROST 248-4082 1 gallon pot \$23.95 \$17.95 RED SUNSET Selected by Dan Hartmann of Michigan, Red Sunset is proving to be one of the most vigorous and productive varieties with impressive yields of large, firm, flavourful berries.
+SELF-FERTILE | ZONE 2/3 | HARVEST: AFTER LIGHT FROST NO AVAILABILITY FOR 2025 RED SUNSET Selected by Dan Hartmann of Michigan, Red Sunset is proving to be one of the most vigorous and productive varieties with impressive yields of large, firm, flavourful berries.
 Plant height is approximately 30cm (12") at maturity.

-SELF-FERTILE | ZONE 3 | HARVEST: AFTER LIGHT FROST 248-6282 1 gallon pot (smaller plant) RED CANDY A newer variety from the Netherlands with a name that practically guarantees that it will sell, Red Candy is early flowering and compact, producing copious crops of bright red berries.
+SELF-FERTILE | ZONE 3 | HARVEST: AFTER LIGHT FROST 248-6282 1 gallon pot (smaller plant) \$19.95 RED CANDY A newer variety from the Netherlands with a name that practically guarantees that it will sell, Red Candy is early flowering and compact, producing copious crops of bright red berries.
 Although the fruit ripens in early fall, it remains slightly bitter until hit by a few frosts.
-Lingonberries can remain
+Lingonberries can